utnet-org/utility-readonly/chain/jsonrpc/README.md

-# JSON-RPC API for nearcore
+# JSON-RPC API for framework

-[JSON-RPC](https://www.jsonrpc.org/) API for nearcore node exposes handles to inspect the data, inspect the network state, and the node state, and allows to submit a transaction.
+[JSON-RPC](https://www.jsonrpc.org/) API for framework node exposes handles to inspect the data, inspect the network state, and the node state, and allows to submit a transaction.